laststringx/No-Code/README.md

 # No-Code
 This is a project that has no code for the following reason
-# More Code, More Errors
+# More Code, More Issues
-# Less Code, Less Errors
+# Less Code, Less Issues
-# No Code, No Errors
+# No Code, No Issues

 No Code, No Build, No Deploy, No Maintenance